JuanDavidBotero/IE_MBD_2019/README.md

 # IE_MBD_2019

-This repository contains the projects carried out during my masters degree, categorized by type of project.
-They are:
+This repository contains the projects carried out during my masters degree, categorized by type of project:

-Blog: Python codes for analysis carried out for blog posts on LinkedIn and Medium
+Kaggle: Python and R codes for Kaggle and other Data Science Competitions.

+City Bikes Demand (2nd place): Forecasting bike sharing demand RMSLE 0.22794.
+House Prices (10th place): Advanced Regression Techniques competition.
+Final score of 0.12788.
+Pump it Pump: Advanced Modelling (Random Forest) for the Pump it up challenge on Driven Data.
+Final score of 0.79.

-Chatbot : Using IBM Watson, we developed a chatbot around a Children's Education company in Colombia.
-The folder contains the presentation (JSON file available upon request)
+Chatbot : Using IBM Watson, we developed a chatbot to aid gender violence victims.
+Looking to use technology for social good.
+The folder contains the presentation and JSON file.

 Data Visualiation: Contains:

-a) Tableau dashboard created after database creation in MySQL and ETL done using Pentaho and
+a) Tableau dashboard created after database creation in MySQL and ETL done using Pentaho
-b) A pyton script that was used to visualize real world data on the beer market in Spain (6m+ rows and 39 columns).
+b) A pyton script that was used to visualize real world data on the beer market in Spain (6m+ rows and 39 columns)
+c) Youth Unemployment in Latam Data Visualization.
+d) Chicago crime report using Carto.

 Database Creation: Two models (star-schema):

-a) The first one (Luxury_Cruise) was a model designed for a luxury cruise company and
+a) The first one (ERD-Cinema-Group C) was a model designed for a cinema company and
-b) the second (Social Media) a model designed to analyse a social media marketing program (used in ETL and Data Visualization)
+b) the second (Offshore_Windfarm) a model designed to analyse a offshore windfarm production performance (used in ETL and Data Visualization)

-ETL: Contains Pentaho files and the ETL flow for the social media marketing program.
+ETL: Contains Pentaho files and the ETL flow for the offshore windfarm data-loading.

-Hadoop: Two files:
+Hadoop:

-The first one (Hive QL) are queries written on Hive to extract and analyze data from tweets (using Twitter API).
+a) The first one are queries written on Hive to extract and analyze data from tweets (using Twitter API).
-The second was a report on how Map reduce could be used to extract twitter data.
+b) The second was a report on how Map reduce could be used to extract twitter data.
-Kaggle: Python codes for Kaggle and other Data Science Competitions.

-House Prices: Advanced Regression Techniques competition.
-Final score of 0.13510.
-Pump it Pump: Advanced Modelling (Random Forest) for the Pump it up challenge on Driven Data.
-Final score of 0.79.
 Machine Learning.
 Contains three sections:

 Clustering: A report on a clustering project carried out in Dataiku.

-Computer Vision : A project presentation and video that shows how computer vision could be used around build a fruit delivery business.
+Computer Vision : A project presentation that shows how computer vision could be used around safety prevention in minning.
 Azure was used as the technology provider.

 Linear Regression: A report on a regression project carried out in Dataiku.